lzontar/GrafMuvi/README.md

 ### Express
 [Express](http://expressjs.com/) is a web framework for *Node.js*.
 It provides several HTTP utility methods and middleware and therefore makes creating an API easier.
 ### Continuous integration
 [Continuous integration](https://en.wikipedia.org/wiki/Continuous_integration)(CI) is a development practice that is based on a frequent integration of code into a shared repository.
 Each commit to this repository is checked by an automated build.
-We will use [Travis CI](https://travis-ci.com/) and [Shippable](https://docs.gitlab.com/ee/ci/) as our continuous integration systems. *Travis CI* is a continuous integration service which provides easy GitHub integration using YAML configuration file.
-We will also use  *Shippable* because of its
+We will use [Travis CI](https://travis-ci.com/) and [Shippable](https://app.shippable.com/) as our continuous integration systems. *Travis CI* is a continuous integration service which provides easy GitHub integration using YAML configuration file.
+We will also use  *Shippable* because of its fast build executions and easy integration of *Docker Containers*.
+It is also defined with YAML configuration file just as *Travis CI*.
+Both systems also execute build after each commit and support connection with *Neo4j* database which we are using.
 ### Test-driven development
 Test-driven development([TDD](https://en.wikipedia.org/wiki/Test-driven_development)) is software development process which encourages developers to first write tests and then the code.
 This has proven to fasten and improve the development cycle.
 We will use TDD in our project as well, using [Jest](https://jestjs.io/) which is a JavaScript testing framework. *Jest* will be used as the main TDD tool and we will use it for most unit tests and integration tests.
 Furthermore we will also use [supertest](https://www.npmjs.com/package/supertest) for E2E(END-To-END) testing of HTTP requests.
-### Building
-#### Babel
-#### Nodemon
 ### Apiary
 Every service has to have a good documentation, where developers will be able to see how to use the service.
 For this we will use [Apiary](https://apiary.io/), which is a platform for API design, development and documentation.
 We will use it for documentation.
 ### Logging